jrsawvel/Code-Description/screenshots/README.md

 ![](https://c1.staticflickr.com/1/596/22331885362_a29837dd64_z.jpg)

-br.
-When logged in, this is an example of how the home page would appear.
+<br />When logged in, this is an example of how the home page would appear.

 ![](https://c2.staticflickr.com/6/5689/22331643762_9e5fb3c18f_z.jpg)